 - 1. Touch Still Store, Image Server to go to the Still Store Image Server menu. - 2.
-Touch Top, if necessary, to go to the top of the file hierarchy (see From Image Server on page 291 for more information), then select a Directory icon (for information on loading an Image Server, see Adding an Image Server on page 302. - 3.
+Touch Top, if necessary, to go to the top of the file hierarchy, then select a Directory icon (for information on loading an Image Server, see Adding an Image Server on page 281. - 3.
 Use the navigation controls to go to the folder containing the items to be copied. - 4.
 Open the folder, touch Multi-Select so it is enabled, then touch the image files for the item to be copied. - 5.
 Touch Copy.
 A lower pane will appear. - 6.
-Navigate to a destination on a different drive in the lower pane, using the lower navigation controls. - Touch Paste.
+Navigate to a destination on a different drive in the lower pane, using the lower navigation controls. - 7.
+Touch Paste.
 The Menu system will not be usable during the transfer process.